Alfred Packer: Career

-Packer served in the Union Army, during the American Civil War.
-He enlisted on April 22, 1862, in Winona, Minnesota and was assigned to the 16th U.S. Infantry Regiment – Company F. He was honorably discharged due to epilepsy eight months later, at Fort Ontario, New York.
-He moved south and on June 25, 1863, enlisted in the 8th Iowa Cavalry Regiment – Company C, at Ottumwa, Iowa.
-However, he was discharged at Cleveland, Tennessee, on April 22, 1864, for the same reason.
-Packer suffered from seizures, secondary to his condition, and is reported as having had them about every two days – which ultimately led to his discharge.
+Packer served in the Union army during the American Civil War.
+He enlisted on April 22, 1862, in Winona, Minnesota, and was assigned to Company F of the 16th Infantry Regiment.
+Eight months later he was honorably discharged due to epilepsy, which had triggered seizures.
+On June 25, 1863, Packer enlisted in the 8th Iowa Cavalry Regiment at Ottumwa, Iowa, only for his epilepsy to result in a second discharge on April 22, 1864.

-He then traveled west, and over the next nine years, worked at numerous odd jobs.
-These professions ranged from: hunter, wagon teamster, ranch hand, and field worker, but his seizures and overall attitude ensured that he never kept a job for long.
-He also worked for a couple of months as a guide, but those who knew him at this time later stated that being a guide was by no means his strong point and he was prone to lose his way.
+Packer then traveled west, and worked at numerous jobs over the next nine years.
+These professions included being a hunter, wagon teamster, ranch hand, and field worker, but his seizures and overall attitude ensured that he never kept a job for long.
+Packer also worked for a couple of months as a guide, but those who knew him at this time later stated that he was ill-suited to the role and was prone to losing his way.
 He ended up working mining-related jobs, drifting from mine to mine, but never found prosperity through the industry.
-He worked for a short time in Colorado as a miner, but moved on to Utah upon having no luck there.
+He worked for a short time in the Colorado Territory as a miner but, having no luck, moved on to the Utah Territory.

-Most who knew Packer generally disliked and distrusted him, aided by his nearly pathological lying and reputation for stealing.
-He was quarrelsome and difficult to get along with.
+Most who knew Packer generally disliked and distrusted him, owing to his argumentative personality, his nearly pathological lying, and his reputation for theft.